There are so many

 There are many different forms; some are creeping stonecrops, known for their ability to cover the ground.

-Others are taller and more robust, perfect for the border and to add impact planted in large drifts with other drought tolerant perennials in the New American landscape style.
+Other species and varieties are taller and more robust, perfect for the border and to add impact planted in large drifts with other drought tolerant perennials in the New American landscape style.

-They survive challenging and changing conditions with ease; there is very little that can set these plants back.
+These plants survive challenging and changing conditions with ease; there is very little that can set these plants back.